Yard1/Yard1/README.md

 I'm passionate about distributed computing, LLM/Gen AI systems and open source.
 I built multiple 0 to 1 systems and products working with diverse teams, tools and constraints.
 Alawys optimizing for execution, performance and comprehensive solutions to challenging problems.

-Currently, I am a Senior Software Engineer @ Anyscale.
+Currently, I am a Member of Technical Staff @ OpenAI.

 Aside from my own projects, I have contributed to or took a leading role in several open source projects.
 The most notable include:
 * [vLLM, A high-throughput and memory-efficient inference and serving engine for LLMs](https://github.com/vllm-project/vllm) (commiter)